-The policy should be read in conjunction with all other school policies but with appropriate reference to Learning and teaching, Behaviour Management and Equality Policies.
+The policy should be read in conjunction with all other school policies but with appropriate reference to Teaching and Learning, Behaviour Management and Equality Policies.
 This policy complies with the statutory requirement laid out in the Special educational needs and disability code of practice: 0 to 25 years (DfE, 2014, updated 2015).
 It has also been written with reference to the following guidance and documents:

-- Equality Act 2010: advice for schools DfE May 2014 - Schools' SEN Information Report Regulations 2014 - Statutory Guidance on Supporting pupils at school with medical conditions April 2014 - The National Curriculum in England Key Stage 1 and 2 framework document September 2013
+- Equality Act 2010: advice for schools DfE May 2014 - Schools' SEND Information Report Regulations 2014 - Statutory Guidance on Supporting pupils at school with medical conditions April 2014 - GJS commitment to the UNICEF Rights of the Child agenda in becoming a Rights Respecting School - The National Curriculum in England Key Stage 1 and 2 framework document September 2013